dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 ![Candid web UI for bitcoin canister](_attachments/candid-web-ui-bitcoin-canister.webp)

-## Step 2: Generating a Bitcoin Address
+## Step 2: Generating a Bitcoin address

 Bitcoin has different types of addresses (e.g. P2PKH, P2SH).
 Most of these addresses can be generated from an ECDSA public key.
 The example code